core-wg/oscore/draft-ietf-core-object-security.md

 To secure the order of notifications, the client SHALL maintain a Notification Number for each Observation it registers.
 The Notification Number is a non-negative integer containing the largest Partial IV of the successfully received notifications for the associated Observe registration, see {{replay-protection}}.
 The Notification Number is initialized to the Partial IV of the first successfully received notification response to the registration request.
 In contrast to {{RFC7641}}, the received Partial IV MUST always be compared with the Notification Number, which thus MUST NOT be forgotten after 128 seconds.

-If the verification fails, the client SHALL stop processing the response, and in the case of CON respond with an empty ACK.
+If the verification fails, the client SHALL stop processing the response, and in the case of confirmable (CON) respond with an empty ACK.
 The client MAY ignore the Observe option value.

 The Observe option in the CoAP request may be legitimately removed by a proxy.
 If the Observe option is removed from a CoAP request by a proxy, then the server can still verify the request (as a non-Observe request), and produce a non-Observe response.
 If the OSCORE client receives a response to an Observe request without an outer Observe value, then it MUST verify the response as a non-Observe response.
 (The reverse case is covered in the verification of the response, see {{processing}}.)